carpentries/instructor-training/episodes/05-memory.md

 Another way to think about the challenge of managing memory is through the theory of *[cognitive load][wikipedia-cognitive-load]*.
-It posits that people have to deal with three things when they're learning:
+It posits that people have to deal with three things when they are learning:

 *   *Intrinsic* load is what they have to keep in mind in order to carry out a learning task.
 *   *Germane* load is the (desirable) mental effort required to create linkages between new information and old